dedis/student_24_dawn_ethereum/README.md

 # Running
 Run `setup.sh` to build and install to `$GOPATH` the modified `dela and `go-ethereum`.

+Run `git submodule update --init --recursive` to make sure the foundry dependencies are ready.

 Run `run.sh` to start all the services and give a shell.

 # Config